 - Heavier, thicker wire gauge for added strength.

 - Leak-proof and easy to clean plastic pan.

 If you’re looking for a soft-sided crate, the Frisco Double Door Fold & Carry Collapsible Wire Dog Crate is an excellent option.
 This crate is widely reviewed and is one of the top selections for many different breeds.
 If you have an extra-large Rottweiler, they offer a 54-inch version, that can accommodate Giant breeds.

-This crate is made from wire, and has rounded edges that will help protect your pup from injury.
-It also comes equipped with a divder panel, which is perfect for growing Rottweilers.
-There are no tools required to assemble it, and it can be setup quickly.
+This crate is made from wire and has rounded edges that will help protect your pup from injury.
+It also comes equipped with a divider panel, which is perfect for growing Rottweilers.
+There are no tools required to assemble it, and it can be set up quickly.
 The durable plastic pan at the base is removable in the event of an accident.

 Midwest iCrate Double Door Crate

 - Doors are double latched.